Better-HPC/auto-rest/docs/getting_started/production.md

 ## Enforcing TLS

-Unencrypted connections should be prevented from accessing the API server.
+It is generally considered good practice to prevented unencrypted connections from accessing APIs.
 Administrators may choose to block these connections outright, or redirect them to a port requiring encryption.

 !!! example "Example: Redirecting to TLS"

-    The following example requires TLS encryption when connecting to the server.
+    The following example redirects unencrypted requests to a port requiring TLS.
     It is assumed the API server is running on `http://localhost:8081` and SSL certificates are available under `/etc/ssl`.

     ```nginx
     server {